The Cathedral in Florence at sunset

 Foto automatica in Florence, Italy

-Kids (and adults!) absolutely love the novelty of old-style photo booths, and Florence has several charming Foto Automatica scattered around the city.
+Kids (and adults!) absolutely love the novelty of old-style photo booths, and Florence has several charming Foto Automaticas scattered around the city.

-These vintage photo booths create fun black and white strip photos that make perfect souvenirs and keep kids entertained while creating lasting memories.
-Fun way to get goofy!
+These vintage photo booths create fun black and white strip photos that make perfect souvenirs and create lasting memories.
+It’s a fun way to get goofy!

-You’ll find original booths on Via dell’Agnolo and Via Giuseppe Verdi, but there are others throughout Florence.
-Simply search “Fotoautomatica” in Google Maps and various locations will pop up around the city.
+You’ll find the original booths on Via dell’Agnolo and Via Giuseppe Verdi, but there are others throughout Florence.
+Here’s a map of where they can be found!

 Take A Family Cooking Class

-One of the most memorable ways to experience Florence, Italy with kids is through a hands-on cooking class designed for families.
+One of the most memorable ways to experience Florence, Italy with kids is through a hands-on cooking class.
 These interactive experiences teach everyone how to make authentic Italian dishes while creating incredible memories together.

-You have some fantastic options to choose from depending on your family’s preferences:
+Here are some options to choose from depending on your family’s preferences:

-These classes are typically around 3 hours long, giving families quality time together while learning from local chefs.
+These classes are typically around 3 hours long and taught by local chefs.

 Ride The Piazza Della Repubblica Carousel